How it works

 Since launch, Peat has raised €12.2M (US$14.8M) in venture capital over four funding rounds from Index Ventures, Atlantic Labs, RTP Global and Piton Capital.

-The company launched in 2015, thanks to a grant from Germany’s Exist program, an incubator that supports start-ups founded by students and academics, and initially focused on tomato growers in Germany.
+The company launched in 2015, initially focused on tomato growers in Germany, with a grant from Germany’s Exist program, an incubator that supports start-ups founded by students and academics .

 The founders are now looking to close the next round of Series A funding, to cover general operation and staffing costs for 2021.